-Ascent has been involved in the project since 2007 on which over €43 million has been spent to the end of 2016.
-Ascent is liable for 100% of the costs and in return will receive 90% of the revenues until all costs are recovered.
+Ascent has been involved in the project since 2007 and has spent approx. €50 million to the end of 2018.
+Ascent is liable for 100% of the costs and will receive 90% of the revenues until all costs are recovered.

 interest in project

 In 2009 we conducted an extensive 3D seismic survey across the Petišovci area.
 This was the first ever 3D seismic acquired in Slovenia and required the agreement of over 10,000 landowners.